 Greater than 70 years PSA 3.25 ng/mL

 So the architecture of the prostate tissue keeps PSA confined to the gland.
-However, any disease condition of the prostate, whether it’s cancer, inflammation (prostatitis), or benign prostatic hyperplasia (BPH) may compromise the integrity of the prostate tissue and increase the level of PSA leaked into circulation and detected by PSA test.
+However, any disease condition of the prostate, whether it’s cancer, inflammation (prostatitis), or benign prostatic hyperplasia (BPH), may compromise the integrity of the prostate tissue and increase the level of PSA leaked into circulation and detected by the PSA test.
 Moreover, prostate massage, biopsy, or transurethral resection of the prostate can also elevate the serum PSA level.
-So, actually, none of the PSA triggering factors boost the real PSA synthesis in the prostate cells; PSA expression in cancer cells was found even slightly depressed.
+So, none of the PSA triggering factors boost the real PSA synthesis in the prostate cells; PSA expression in cancer cells was found even slightly depressed.
 Moreover, the incidence of prostate cancer in men with PSA levels below the accepted level of 4.0 ng/mL was found to be comparable to that of patients with PSA between 4.0-10.0 ng/mL.
-All the said alow to state that PSA should not be used as a prostate cancer marker.
+All the said allow stating that PSA should not be used as a prostate cancer marker.

-The most relevant information about the PSA test you can read in the post of the National Cancer Institute presented below.
+You can read the most relevant information about the PSA test in the post of the National Cancer Institute presented below.